Clients & Agencies: Save Money by Sharing Project Files

-Now that clients, agencies, and production companies all use the same software, like Premiere Pro or DaVinci Resolve and there’s basic video knowledge in all teams, they could easily work together better.
+Because now that clients (marketing and comms teams), agencies, and production companies all use the same software — like Premiere Pro or DaVinci Resolve — and there’s basic video knowledge in all teams, they could easily work more efficiently together.

 But most don’t.”

-Only the production company had the skills to do video work.
+10–15 years ago, only the production company had the skills to work with video.

-• Most clients now have someone in-house who can do basic video editing.
+Now, most clients have someone in-house who can do basic video editing.

-• Production companies still focus on the big, high-skill projects that need expert knowledge.
+Production companies still focus on the high-skill work that needs expert knowledge.

 Here’s the opportunity many people miss:

-Now that clients, agencies, and production companies all use the same software, like Premiere Pro or DaVinci Resolve, and there’s basic video knowledge in all teams, they could easily work together better.
+Because now that clients (marketing and comms teams), agencies, and production companies all use the same software — like Premiere Pro or DaVinci Resolve — and there’s basic video knowledge in all teams, they could easily work more efficiently together.

 But most don’t.